 Cooperative Agreements with Earthquake Partners

 The Federal Emergency Management Agency (FEMA) maintains cooperative agreements with several nonprofit organizations to advance earthquake safety in the United States.
-Under these agreements, FEMA works with and provides financial assistance to four regional earthquake consortia and the Earthquake Engineering Research Institute (EERI).
+Under these agreements, FEMA works with and provides financial assistance to four regional earthquake consortia, the Earthquake Engineering Research Institute (EERI), Applied Technology Council (ATC), Southern California Earthquake Center (SCEC), and Federal Alliance for Safe Homes (FLASH).

 The regional consortia, all of which have been in operation for at least 15 years, bring together public officials and others from member states to cooperate and collaborate in confronting the earthquake hazards facing their regions.
 FEMA supports their efforts to increase awareness of seismic hazards, risks, and risk reduction strategies among individuals and organizations in the public and private sectors; to provide loss reduction information, education, and training; and to develop and promote regional, state, and local risk reduction policies and programs.